 A well rounded artist, Starks Holcomb held a faculty position at the Dance Gallery of SD, a prominent school of dance, for 13 years.
-In that time, she taught multiple forms of dance including ballet, tap, jazz, and two art forms she pioneered in the state of South Dakota, Broadway and Adaptive Movement for students with Down Syndrome.
-She also spent four years touring and teaching literally thousands of students annually as a professional Artist in Residence through the South Dakota Arts Council’s Artists in Schools and Communities program; as well as serving as a guest clinician for in- services, workshops and college lecture/demonstrations.
-A musical theatre expert, Starks Holcomb has directed, performed and choreographed over 50 theatrical productions.
-She has toured throughout the Midwest playing roles with both professional and amateur companies.
+In addition, she toured as a professional Artist in Residence through the South Dakota Arts Council’s "Artists in Schools and Communities" program, teaching thousands of students annually as well as serving as a clinician for faculty in- services, workshops and collegiate lecture/demonstrations.
+A musical theater expert, Starks Holcomb has directed, performed and choreographed over 54 theatrical productions and toured the Midwest playing musical stage roles with both professional and amateur companies.
 In January, 2015, BroadwayWorld.com Regional Theater Awards announced Starks Holcomb as Best Music Director for her work with Sioux Empire Community Theater on Little Shop of Horrors.
-Starks Holcomb spent ten years running a summer musical theatre camp in Sioux Falls for high school students which has produced talent seen on stages of multiple high school, college and national stages to date.
-Former students of Holcomb have now appeared in national touring companies of The Wizard of Oz and Spamalot!

 Robyn Starks Holcomb received a portion of her undergraduate study at Augsburg University, Minneapolis, received her B.M. in vocal music education from the University of MN, Minneapolis and earned an M.A.
 Ed. from Augustana University, Sioux Falls.
 She is blessed in life by her husband and three daughters, four canine fur babies, tremendous friends, an amazing work family, and the inspiring Roosevelt humans who love to sing.